snehamaallick/MongoCrud/README.md

 # MongoCrud
-Basic crub=d operation using MongoDB and .Net Core
+Basic crud operation using MongoDB and .Net Core